HestHub/nix-config/blog.md

 But of course availablitity will also factor in, there are alot more packages compared to programs in the nix package manager, so sometimes the hand is forced.

+Thats if for installation, lets move on and add some apps.

 ## configuration

 ### first updates

-So lets give it a go, first thing i wanted installed was:
+So lets give it a go, first on the list:

 - vim (instead of the bundled nano)
 - bitwarden as a password manager